rsmp-nordic/rsmp_validator/guides/configuring.md

 # Configuring
-Before you run test, you must setup a configuration for the equipment you want to tests.
+Before you run tests, you must setup a configuration for the equipment you want to tests.

 For example, the validator needs to know the SXL (type of equipment), because the SXL is not send by the equipment when connecting.